Optimal Spread in Network Consensus Models: Closure Property of Optimal and Near Optimal Sets

 \begin{proposition} For $0 < c\leq 1$ and $0 < K \leq N$, let $\mathnormal{L}_{c,K}$ be the class of sets defined in equation (\ref{E:Lck}).
-Then $\mathnormal{L}_{c,K}$ satisfies condition $\mathbf{G3}$. \end{proposition} {\bf Proof:} If $\mathcal{P}$ is the set defined in Lemma \ref{L:upextend} then $\mathnormal{L_{c,K}}=\mathcal{S}$ for some $c$.
-In fact we may set{ $c=\frac{F_{max}-\bar{c}}{F_{max}-F_{min}}$.
-If $F_{min}\leq \bar{c} \leq F_{max}$ , we have $0 \leq c \leq 1$. $\mathnormal{L_{c,K}}$ satisfies the conclusion of Lemma \ref{L:upextend} and therefore it satisfies property $\mathbf{G3}$. $\Box$ \\ \\ The proposition establishes that $L_{c,K}$ satisfies the $\mathbf{G3}$ property for greedoids.
+Then $\mathnormal{L}_{c,K}$ satisfies condition $\mathbf{G3}$. \end{proposition} {\bf Proof:} The conclusion follows from the definition of $\mathnormal{L}_{c,K}$ and the fact that $F$ is non-increasing. $\Box$ \\ \\ Proposition \ref{P:upextend} establishes that $L_{c,K}$ satisfies the $\mathbf{G3}$ property for greedoids.
 However, $\mathbf{G2}$ does not hold.
 For example if the set $A$ has cardinality $m$ where $m$ is the size of the smallest set in $L_{c,K}$ then $A\setminus \{a\}$ cannot be in $\mathnormal{L_{c,K}}$ for any element $a \in A$.
 Conversely, let $c_{n}=\max_{|X| \leq n}\rho(X)$.
 If $c_{m}\geq c>c_{m-1}$ then $m$ is the size of the smallest set in $\mathnormal{L_{c,K}}$.
 Define $G_n$ to be all sets in $\mathnormal{L}_{c,K}$ of cardinality $n$.
 To create a class of sets with the $\mathbf{G2}$ property, one constructs subsets of $G_m$ of size $n \leq m$ that are "augmentable" i.e. that satisfy $\mathbf{G3}$, while sets $G_n$ for $n > m$ are culled so the remaining sets are supersets of the "augmentable" sets and therefore satisfy $\mathbf{G2}$.
 The greedoid will then consist of selected subsets and supersets of $G_m$.
 Conditions for the existence of "augmentable" subsets of $G_m$ and proof of the validity of the resulting greedoid construction can be found in \cite{Hunt}.
-Rather than repeat the details of these arguments here, we close this section with an example showing the greedoid of a graph (Figure \ref{fig:BiggsK4B}) and its use in the solution of (\ref{E:opt}).The minimum cardinality of a set in the class of optimal and near optimal sets $\mathnormal{L}_{.85,7}$ is $m=3$.
+Rather than repeat the details of these arguments here, we close this section with an example showing the greedoid of a graph (Figure \ref{fig:BiggsK4B-vs3}) and its use in the solution of (\ref{E:opt}).The minimum cardinality of a set in the class of optimal and near optimal sets $\mathnormal{L}_{.85,7}$ is $m=3$.
 These sets are used to create the greedoid depicted in Figure \ref{fig:BiggsGREEDOID}.
 Note that $\mathbf{G1}$-$\mathbf{G3}$ are satisfied.
-Assume the optimal set for $K=4$ is unkown.
+Assume the optimal set for $K=4$ is unknown.
 Then our method in this case is to take $\mathbf{S}$ to be the three element sets in $\mathnormal{L}_{.85,7}$ that are feasible sets of the greedoid and perform a greedy extension of each set.
 In figure \ref{fig:BiggsGREEDOID} a line is drawn between a set and its greedy extension.
 We have also drawn greedy extensions of sets of cardinality $n < m$ as well.
 The optimal sets are shown in red and so they are in the greedoid.
 The offered approximations are in fact exact.
-This example illustrates the fact that if $\mathbf{S}$ is the class of feasible sets of cardinality $m$ and an optimal set is \underline{known} to be in the greedoid, then it will be found by our method.